lewagon/dotfiles/04-Front-End/02-CSS-components/04-Activity-feed/README.md

 Once that is done, it's just a matter of fine-tuning your `margin`, `padding`, and playing with fonts and colors.

 So what are you waiting for?
 Time to make a cool activity feed! 🚀🚀

+## [Extra tip] User Images

+For user images in your activity feed you can use a placeholder service that we have built to get any Kitt user's github image using their GitHub nickname.
+Just use this URL: `https://kitt.lewagon.com/placeholder/users/<user.github_nickname>`, and try it with a few different github handles.

 ## [Extra tip] First & last child selectors